An Online Testing Tool That Maps Your Digital Competences

 The following describes some of the methodological and theoretical considerations made when mapping the digital competences of the Digital Competence Wheel.

-The understanding of the concept of digital competence is so varied that there is no common or globally agreed upon definition.
+The understanding of the concept of digital competence is so varied that there is no common or globally accepted definition.
 The same has happened and happens to virtually all concepts in relation to digital tools and processes.
 This is caused, among other things, by the constant and rapid development of technologies that enable and create new activities and goals.
-Examples include IT literacy, digital literacy, media literacy, information literacy, internet literacy, etc. They have emerged concurrently with technological development and as society recognised new competence needs.
+Examples include IT literacy, digital literacy, media literacy, information literacy, internet literacy, etc. They have emerged concurrently with technological development and as society recognised the need for new competences.

 The fact that there are so many and varied definitions of the term reflects its importance.
 Common to all of them is that it is no longer about access to and use of technology, but the ability to take advantage of it in meaningful ways - for life, work and learning.